Testimony of an expatriate in Singapore

-At first, the climate is a little hard to bear, especially when you arrive in summer and the mercury soarsSingapore is very humid (over 90% humidity all year round), so you feel the heat much more.
-However, compared to the research I had done which said it was stifling, it was fine.
-It does take a little getting used to.
+At first, the climate is a bit hard to bear, especially when you arrive in summer and the mercury soars, or rather the sensation of soaring temperatures, as Singapore is very humid (over 90% humidity all year round), so you feel the heat a lot more.
+Nevertheless, compared with the research I’d done, which said it was stifling, it was fine.
+It does take a little getting used to, though.

 Language is a barrier at the outset, as I hadn’t really practiced English before, it was a bit hard to make myself understood.
-Making yourself understood, because in France you’re taught the words but not how to say them, which meant I had to repeat canard 6-7 times at a food court (sort of a big cafeteria) ….and understanding, because since Singapore is full of people from different backgrounds Firstly, you have to adapt to all accents and secondly, for some people the accent is very pronounced, which means that even after 8 months in the country some people are still hard to understand, whereas Americans and Canadians on exchange like me are comparatively easy to understand.
+Making yourself understood, because in France you’re taught the words but not how to say them, which meant I had to repeat canard 6-7 times at a food court (sort of a big cafeteria) ….and understanding, because since Singapore is full of people from different backgrounds Firstly, you have to adapt to all accents and secondly, for some people the accent is very pronounced, which means that even after 8 months in the country, some people are still hard to understand, whereas Americans and Canadians on exchange, like me, are comparatively easy to understand.

 For me, adapting to the food was fairly easy because I love rice, but I know that if you don’t like rice you’ll find plenty to eat, but the choice is much more limited.